-Both steel beam guardrail and cable barriers are expected to deflect under impact.
+Being flexible barriers, both steel beam quardrail and cable barriers are expected to deflect under impact.
 This deflection is a result of deformation of the beam element or stretching of the steel cable, fracturing of the post (if wood) or bending of the post (if steel), and lateral displacement of the post in the soil.
 It is therefore necessary that room for deflection be provided between the back of the rail system (e.g. back of posts) and the object or area being shielded.
 For design purposes, use the chart at the end of this section for the recommended minimum design offset distances of the various guardrail systems.
 Refer to Section 7.01.55C, "Cable Barrier", for expected deflections and offset recommends of cable barrier systems.

-It should be noted that the recommended offset distances should not be treated as absolute values, since guardrail deflection may vary for different impact conditions, soil types and moisture contents, thawed or frozen ground, different types of posts, different types of anchorages, and differing lengths of installation.
-Therefore. the recommended offset distances should be treated as minimums, and larger offset distances between the back of the rail system (e.g., back of posts) and the object or area being shielded should be provided where feasible.
+It should be noted that the recommended offset distances should not be treated as absolute values, since guardrail deflection may vary for different impact conditions, soil thawed types and moisture contents, or frozen ground, different types of posts, different types of anchorages, and differing installation.
+Therefore. lenaths of the recommended offset distances should be treated as minimums, and larger offset distances between the back of the rail system (e.g., back of posts) and the object or area being shielded should be provided where feasible.
 In general and, where feasible, the offset should be increased by 12 inches or more beyond the recommended minimum value.
-If specific site conditions are such that it is predictable that greater deflection values may occur, and space for deflection is restricted, then shorter post spacing should be considered.
+If specific site conditions are such that it is predictable that greater deflection values may occur, and space for deflection is restricted, then shorter post spacing or deeper embedment of posts should be considered.
 Shorter post spacing is only effective, however, if the full effect of proper post embedment is realized.
 See Section 7.01.41D, "Guardrail Posts at or near the Shoulder Hinge Line".
-See also Section 5.5.2, AASHTO Roadside Design 2011 Guide.
+See also Section 5.5.2.
+2011 AASHTO Roadside Design Guide.